nabaruns/protocol-v2/contracts/README.md

     4. if releaseUnderlying is true, then transferUnderlyingTo
     5. emit Borrow

+## LendingPoolConfigurator
+[LendingPoolConfigurator](./protocol/lendingpool/LendingPoolConfigurator.sol): implements the configuration methods for the Aave protocol

+- [configureReserveAsCollateral](./protocol/lendingpool/LendingPool.sol#L287): Configures the reserve collateralization parameters all the values are expressed in percentages with two decimals of precision.
+A valid value is 10000, which means 100.00%
+    1. Get the reserve data using the `asset`'s address
+    2. validate SetUseReserveAsCollateral
+    3. Set user config to use reserve as collateral
+    4. emit ReserveUsedAsCollateralEnabled if `useAsCollateral`=1, else emit ReserveUsedAsCollateralDisabled

 ## AToken
 [ATokens](./protocol/tokenization/AToken.sol) are yield-generating tokens that are minted and burned upon deposit and withdraw.
 The aTokens' value is pegged to the value of the corresponding deposited asset at a 1:1 ratio, and can be safely stored, transferred or traded.
 All interest collected by the aTokens reserves are distributed to aTokens holders directly by continuously increasing their wallet balance.